roberthluo/MangaNotifier/README.md

 # MangaNotifier
 This is a widget for manga fans.
-Instead of RSS notifiers from different sites, this is a widget that polls from multiple sites.
+Instead of RSS notifiers from different sites, this polls from multiple sites.

 Currently, we are trying to use Android visual studio to build this for android users.